-- 90. Plaintiff began using Zantac in the 1990's and continued to use it through 2012.
-She took over 300 mg per week. - 91.
-In 2012, Plaintiff was diagnosed with colon cancer. - 92.
-Based on prevailing scientific evidence, exposure to Zantac (and the attendant NDMA) can cause colon cancer in humans. - 93.
-Plaintiff's cancer was caused by ingestion of Zantac. - 94.
-Had any Defendant warned Plaintiff that Zantac could lead to exposure to NDMA or, in turn, cancer, Plaintiff would not have taken Zantac. - 95.
-Plaintiff did not learn of the link between cancer and Zantac exposure until approximately November 2019.
+- 90. Plaintiff, Andela Piacun, began using Zantac in or about 2016 and continued to use it through 2019. - 91.
+During this period, she purchased and ingested Zantac, a product owned, controlled, or distributed by each Defendant. - 92.
+In or about December 2018, Plaintiff was diagnosed with leukemia.
+Plaintiff ultimately underwent medical treatment for this diagnosis. - 93.
+As a result of her diagnoses and subsequent treatment, Plaintiff suffered great mental and physical anguish, pain, suffering, disability, loss of enjoyment of life, and past, present, and future medical expenses.
+Plaintiffs also suffered a loss of consortium. - 94.
+Based on prevailing scientific evidence, exposure to Zantac (and the attendant NDMA) can cause leukemia and other forms of cancer in humans. - 95.
+Plaintiff's leukemia was caused by her ingestion of Zantac.

+- 96. Had any Defendant warned Plaintiff that Zantac could have led to exposure to NDMA or, in turn, cancer, Plaintiff would not have taken Zantac. - 97.
+Plaintiff did not learn of the link between cancer and Zantac exposure until approximately August 2019.